toombs-caeman/toombs-caeman.github.io/about.md

     - pyplot
     - wx
 * java
-* android dev, basic proficiency
-* masm
+* javascript
+    - angular
+    - node

 other:
 * extensive experience installing \*nix systems on a variety of hardware